rafelafrance/label_finder/README.md

 The data we got back from the expeditions were not always of the highest quality.
 Most people did excellent work but a significant portion either did not "get" the box drawing task or were actively subverting the data collection process.
 Which means that it wasn't just a matter of finding overlapping boxes and taking the average of the box coordinate.
 Some folks drew a single box enclosing several labels (TODO show this), other times the boxes really didn't really cover the entire label, or had excessive borders around the label, and yet others just drew boxes randomly.

-If you can find 2 (or more) of 3 people that agree on a box then you can use that.
+If we found 2 (or more) of 3 people that agreed on a box then we used that.
 Agreement here is defined as the overlap area is significant, measured as the box's intersection over union (IoU).
 For example an IoU >= 0.85.
 We also want the box categories (typewritten, etc.) to match.
 We wound up throwing away a lot of data.

 #### Prepare input